klavinslab/aquaverse/docs/protocol_developer/protocol_tutorial.md

 For both, set the sample type to `Plasmid`.
 For the input `glycerol_stock` set the "container" to the object type `Plasmid Glycerol Stock`.
 For the output `plate`, set the "container" to the object type `Plasmid Plate`.
+Then click the **Update** button to make sure the changes are saved.

 We still need an example `Plasmid` sample to run our protocol.